mohamedmagdy203/Arab_tutor/README.md

 ### POST `/dub`

-Upload an English video to start the dubbing pipeline.
+Upload an English video to start the dubbing + summarization process.

 #### Request